SteffenPL/SteffenPL.github.io/_pages/about.md

 This page is about my research in <a href="https://saramerinoaceituno.wordpress.com/">Sara Merino-Aceituno's kinetic theory group</a>.

 My research interests are:
-- kinetic theory
-  - applications in biology
+- kinetic theory (and applications in biology)
-    - Epithelial–mesenchymal transition in the chick neural tube
+  - epithelial–mesenchymal transition in the chick neural tube
-    - vortex models
+  - vertex models
   - coupling between microscopic and macroscopic systems
-- numerics
+- scientific computing
-  - geometric numerics (sympectic methods, ...)
+  - geometric numerical methods (sympectic methods, FEEC...)
+  - elasticity